swyphcosmo/vscode-spellchecker/README.md

 ## Release Notes

+* `v1.2.9`:
+	* Fixed #28.
+The last character of the last suggestion was being cut off.
 * `v1.2.8`:
 	* Fixed bug introduced by context menu changes when there are no suggested spellings.
 * `v1.2.6`: